MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AtpPolicyForO365.md

 ### -BlockUrls
 The BlockUrls parameter specifies the URLs that are always blocked by Safe Links in email messages and Safe Links for Office 365 apps.

-BlockURLs is being replaced by the Tenant Allow/Block List.
-Going forward all tenant blocks must be managed there.
-Only deletes to BlockURLs are supported.
+The BlockUrls parameter is being replaced by the Tenant Allow/Block List.
+Going forward, all tenant blocks must be managed from there.
+Only deletes to BlockUrls are supported.

 To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.